Charley Steiner: New York Yankees (2002–2004)

-Los Angeles Dodgers (2005–present)
+Los Angeles Dodgers (2005–2023, 2025–present)

 Steiner left the Yankees after the following season, his last game being the infamous Game 7 of the 2004 American League Championship Series in which the Red Sox completed its historic "reverse sweep" over its rivals after trailing 3 games to 0.
 He was originally slated to move to the YES Network as a studio host, but after Ross Porter, longtime radio voice of the Los Angeles Dodgers (Steiner's favorite team growing up, with the team still based in Brooklyn) was let go by the team, Steiner was hired to take his place.

 For four years covering the 2005 through 2008 seasons, the Dodgers' unique broadcasting arrangement had Steiner teamed with analyst Rick Monday and working play-by-play on radio during all home and intra-divisional road games.
 However, Steiner's duties during these games would begin with the fourth inning and cover the remainder of the game, as the first three innings were a radio/television simulcast voiced by Vin Scully.
 Steiner handled television play-by-play on all other games (with analyst Steve Lyons), primarily road contests east of the Rocky Mountains.
 For the 2009 season, the Dodgers had Steiner and Monday as their radio team for all 162 games, though the Scully simulcast of the first three innings would remain.
 Starting in 2014, Steiner was paired with Orel Hershiser on the television broadcast for all games Scully did not call, and broadcast on the radio with Monday the other games.

-Steiner also used to host Baseball Beat on XM Satellite Radio's MLB Home Plate channel, where he talked exclusively to writers, authors, columnists, broadcasters, or celebrities on their thoughts and analysis of the current state of baseball.
-Steiner's last episode of Baseball Beat aired on January 16, 2009.

 Following Vin Scully's retirement from the Dodgers after the 2016 season, the team split its radio-TV duties between Steiner and Joe Davis, with Steiner remaining on the radio side but switching to television on those occasions Davis has a Fox Sports assignment.
-Starting with the 2019 season he worked radio only with Tim Neverett and later Stephen Nelson replacing him as the alternate TV announcers.
+Starting in 2019, he worked radio only, with Tim Neverett and later Stephen Nelson replacing him as the alternate TV announcers.

-Steiner was unable to work any games for the Dodgers during the 2024 season due to his battle with multiple myeloma blood cancer.

-Steiner returned to call the Dodgers' domestic Opening Day at Dodger Stadium vs. the Detroit Tigers on March 27, 2025 but apparently had to leave the radio booth at the 7th inning stretch due to cancer aftereffects (fatigue), as his 2024 primary replacement, Stephen Nelson, began the bottom of the 7th and called the final two innings alongside Rick Monday.
-Steiner's sudden disappearance from the booth was not addressed during the broadcast apart from a throwaway line from Nelson, "I didn't know I was going to work today."
+Steiner was unable to work any games for the Dodgers during the 2024 season due to his battle with multiple myeloma blood cancer, but he did attend Game 4 of the 2024 World Series.
+He returned to call the Dodgers' domestic Opening Day at Dodger Stadium against the Detroit Tigers on March 27, 2025, but was forced to leave the radio booth during the 7th inning stretch due to cancer aftereffects (fatigue).
+(Steiner's sudden disappearance from the booth was not addressed during the broadcast apart from a throwaway line from Nelson, "I didn't know I was going to work today.")
+He returned in 2026, and called his first full game since 2024 on August 15, 2026.